patcha-ranat/ML-Sandbox/README.md

 **Overview**

 The main purpose of this project is to learn different approach of developing ML model in a regression task which is temperature prediction.
 The dataset was collected roughly, so there's processes of data cleaning included.
-Attributes definition of the dataset weren't given, so domain knowledge and comprehensive for data pattern and meaning in this project will be not emphasized.
-The most represented in this project are **Multivariate Imputer** and **Model evaluation**.
+Attributes definition of the dataset weren't given, so domain knowledge and comprehensive for data meaning and pattern in this project will be not emphasized.
+The most represented in this project are **Multivariate Imputer** and **Regression Result Analysis**.

 dataset: [Weather Conditions in World War Two](https://www.kaggle.com/datasets/smid80/weatherww2?select=Summary+of+Weather.csv) *By United States National Oceanic and Atmospheric Administration* from Kaggle

 Model used in the project
-- RandomForestRegressor
+- RandomForestRegressor with Random Search

 Aspects learned in the project
 - Filling missing value with a Mean or Median value